 There are plenty of unique ways to save money each month that can be both easy and fun, such as the following:

-4. Consider Finding an Additional Income Source
+Consider Finding Additional Income

 Do you know someone in desperate need of a babysitter?
 Are you from a city where ridesharing is a major form of transportation?
 Do you love to spend your weekends making crafts or perfecting recipes?
 Turn your everyday opportunities into some extra income while you pay off your debts.

-5. Ditch the Credit Cards
+Ditch the Credit Cards

 Lenders are people just like you who understand what it’s like to pay off debt.
 If you’re having trouble paying your monthly bill, give them a call to ask what debt management services they have available.

-Talk to your creditors as soon as you begin to struggle, rather than waiting for them to contact you because you haven’t paid your bill.
+Talk to your creditors as soon as you begin to struggle, rather than waiting for them to contact you because you haven’t paid your bills.
 They may understand your situation and could even have the ability to reduce your payments temporarily while you work through a tough financial situation, like a medical emergency or job loss.

 Ways to Manage Your Debt on a Budget